zero-to-mastery/complete-web-developer-manual/README.md

-rename {filename} {new filename} - rename a file or folder start {filename} - open file in default program start . - open current directory cls - clear the terminal screen
+rename {filename} {new filename} - rename a file or folder start {filename} - open file in default program start . - open current directory exit - exits the command prompt or a batch file cls - clear the terminal screen
 ```